adunning/scribes-readers-texts/index.md

 You will want to make use of a dictionary for expanding abbreviations.
 Generations of manuscripts scholars have grown up with Cappelli's:

-- Adriano Cappelli, *Lexicon abbreviaturarum: Dizionario di abbreviature latine ed italiane,* 6th ed., Manuali Hoepli (Milan: Hoepli, 1961).
+- Adriano Cappelli, *Lexicon abbreviaturarum: Dizionario di abbreviature latine ed italiane,* 7th ed.
+(Milan: Hoepli, 2011).
+English translation of the introduction: [*The Elements of Abbreviation in Medieval Latin Paleography,*](https://hdl.handle.net/1808/1821) trans.
+David Heimann and Richard Kay (Lawrence: University of Kansas Libraries, 1982).

-The University of Zurich now hosts an updated [digital Cappelli](https://www.adfontes.uzh.ch/en/ressourcen/abkuerzungen/cappelli-online).
-I also use Olaf Pluta's [Abbreviationes](http://abbreviationes.net), available through the University of Toronto subscription.
-Where these fail, Marjorie Burghart's [Enigma](http://enigma.huma-num.fr) is a wonderful resource for finding Latin words.
+This dictionary has not changed substantially since 1929, and the University of Zurich now hosts an updated [digital Cappelli](https://www.adfontes.uzh.ch/en/ressourcen/abkuerzungen/cappelli-online).
+Olaf Pluta's [Abbreviationes](http://abbreviationes.net), available through the University of Toronto subscription, offers a larger database of abbreviations.
+Where these fail, Marjorie Burghart's [Enigma](http://enigma.huma-num.fr) allows you to find Latin words by counting minims (vertical strokes) in manuscripts.

 This work is a convenient reference for manuscript terminology:

-- Michelle P. Brown, *Understanding Illuminated Manuscripts: A Guide to Technical Terms* (London: British Library, 1994), <https://bl.uk/catalogues/illuminatedmanuscripts/glossary.asp>.
+- Michelle P. Brown, [*Understanding Illuminated Manuscripts: A Guide to Technical Terms*](https://bl.uk/catalogues/illuminatedmanuscripts/glossary.asp) (London: British Library, 1994).

+Finally, you'll need some extra software on your computer to make manuscript transcription easier using the [Text Encoding Initiative](http://www.tei-c.org) guidelines.
+I recommend the [Atom](https://atom.io) text editor: see the instructions at the end of my [Getting started with editing TEI XML using Atom](https://andrewdunning.ca/getting-started-editing-tei-xml-atom) page.